warnikchow/coaudiotext/README.md

     <image src="https://github.com/warnikchow/coaudiotext/blob/master/images/fig.png" width="500"></br>
           [Prosody-semantics interface in Seoul Korean]

 Here, we attack the issue above utilizing the speech corpus that is distributed along with the paper.
-First, git clone *this library* and let it be YOUR DIRECTORY.
+First, git clone *this library*, *pip install -r Requirements.txt* and let it be YOUR DIRECTORY.
 It then contains the folder *text*, which contains the scripts of the speech files, and *han2one.py* that contains the function that converts the Korean characters to multi-hot vectors.
 The speech files are available in [this github repository](https://github.com/warnikchow/prosem).
 As you download the folder from [the dropbox](https://www.dropbox.com/s/3tm6ylu21jpmnj8/ProSem_KOR_speech.zip?dl=0), unzip the folder in YOUR DIRECTORY so that you have *ProSem_KOR_speech* folder there.
 In it, there are the folders named *FEMALE* and *MALE* each containing 3,551 Korean speech utterances.
 So, in summary, **YOUR DIRECTORY may contain *text*, *han2one.py*, and *ProSem_KOR_speech***.

 *This tutorial is processed line-by-line, thus start with **python3** in bash!*